DMARCE-PROJECT/rossealfs/README.md

 # Rossealfs

-This is a ROS2 node for logging.
+This is a ROS 2 node for logging.
 It is designed to be used together with SealFS (https://gitlab.etsit.urjc.es/esoriano/sealfs).
 Note that it can be used without configuring SealFS (in this case, the log files will not be authenticated and forward integrity is not granted).

 ## Parameters